All Episodes

 We'll deal with that later.

-His re-election campaign has asked the FBI and the U.S. Attorney's Office today to investigate how Mother Jones magazine obtained a recording of a strategy session in McConnell's office in February.
+Senate Minority Leader Mitch McConnell, his reelection campaign has asked the FBI and the U.S. Attorney's Office today to investigate how Mother Jones magazine obtained a recording of a strategy session in McConnell's office in February.

 Senator McConnell's campaign is working with the FBI.

-Apparently, or I should say, obviously, a recording device of some kind was placed in McConnell's campaign orifice without consent.
+Apparently, or I should say obviously, a recording device of some kind was placed in McConnell's campaign orifice without consent.

-What it was, they they recorded a strategy meeting of McConnell staffers talking about opposition research they could use against the actress Ashley Judd, who was thinking of running against McConnell in a 2014 Senate race.
+What it was, they recorded a strategy meeting of McConnell staffers talking about opposition research they could use against the actress Ashley Judd, who was thinking of running against McConnell in a 2014 Senate race.

 Now, Judd recently announced that she was not going to run precisely because of all the things that she have said that they turned up that would make it very, very difficult for her to explain some of these things on the campaign trail.

-Like she's from Tennessee, but she's running.
+Like, she's from Tennessee, but she's running.

 But this woman is a militant pro-abortionist as well.